timdorr/reparty/README.md

       config.add_report Reparty::Report::ActiveRecord, "New User Signups", :user
     end

+Better documentation of Reparty and each individual module's configuration is coming.
+For now, you'll just have to read the code (sorry!).
+Check the test suite for examples.

 ## Usage

 Generating an email is as simple as a rake task:

     rake reparty:email[someone@somewhere.com]

 You can run this in a cron job or other scheduling system.
+A weekly email is currently hacked in to the code, which you can run using it's separate rake task:

+    rake reparty:weekly_email[someone@somewhere.com]

+This will likely change in the future, so watch out when upgrading!